Ragged school Museum, London

 The prospects for the poor didn’t exist.
-The lack of opportunities for the poor really hit Dr Barnardo hard.
-Whilst training to be a doctor he witnessed the big cholera outbreak sweep through London, so he quit his training to become a missionary.
+The lack of opportunities for the poor hit Dr Barnardo hard.
+Whilst training to be a doctor, he witnessed the big cholera outbreak sweep through London, so he quit his training to become a missionary.
 In 1867 was when he opened his first Ragged School.
-It offered children the opportunity of a free education, food and a roof over their head.
+It offered children the opportunity of free education, food and a roof over their heads.

-The school was closed in 1908 as Government schools began to open in the area, which would go on to serve the local communities.
-After the school closed its buildings were used as warehouses that held goods ready for transport along Regent’s Canal.
+The school was closed in 1908 as Government schools began to open in the area, which would serve the local communities.
+After the school closed, its buildings were used as warehouses that held goods ready for transport along Regent’s Canal.

 It was then later rescued and restored by the Ragged School Museum Trust, which continues to take care of the building.

 Visiting Ragged School Museum